arathunku/gulp-translator/README.md

   - lowercase
   - uppercase
+  - capitalize to capitalize only first word.
+  - capitalizeEvery  to capitalize every word.
+  - reverse

+## User filters:

+  You also can specify your own filters.
+  Just add them to `.transform` parameter of `options`.
+  First argument is an `content` to transform it.
+  Second is an dictionary, that you specified.
+  Function should return transformed string or `Error` object with some message.

 ## TODO:

   - refactor tests
   - work on matchers (sigh...)
-  - add filters:
-    - capitalize
-    - reverse

-  - add option to dynamically add filters

 # License
   MIT